There are two types of Decisions: Impulsive and Deliberate. An

 confronting the Sphinx and its Riddle.
 We are entering a period of

-stagnation, of suspension, in which only time and patience can see
+Traveling, stagnation, and suspension, in which only Time and

 "The Hanged Man" in the Tarot deck.
 Metaphorically, it represents